martinsson/BugsZero-Kata/README.md

 * [5 steps to mistake-proof software design](http://mozaicworks.com/blog/5-steps-to-mistake-proof-software-design/)
 * [It's not a configuration issue.
 It’s a design issue](http://martinsson-johan.blogspot.fr/2016/06/its-not-configuration-issue-its-design.html)

+Have a look at the long list of common [bug-patterns](https://github.com/martinsson/BugsZero-Kata/blob/master/bug-patterns.md), mostly unnecessary weaknesses in design.
+Beware, those are a bit terse, most patterns need to be explained.

 ## Intermediate
 We've found some weaknesses for you.
 Pick your choice in [instructions-intermediate.md](https://github.com/martinsson/BugsZero-Kata/blob/master/instructions-intermediate.md)